ghofranjdaradkh/Movies-Library/README.md

 ## Project Features
 <!-- What are the features included in you app -->
 For a movies library app, here are some features you may consider including:

-Movie Catalog:Provide a comprehensive catalog of movies, including details like title,genre_ids,language and overview User Registration:Allow users to create accounts and log in to access Movie Reviews :Provide a platform for users to engage in discussions about movies, comment on reviews,
+In the future: Movie Catalog:Provide a comprehensive catalog of movies, including details like title,genre_ids,language and overview User Registration:Allow users to create accounts and log in to access .
+NOW: Show all movies by get movies we can see all movies in library.
+ Add Movie :we can add new movies to the catalog.